Our first 10 yearsprint

 In the first 10 years UP FAMNIT exceeded the research objectives that were set when it was established.
 Among the most important achievements are:

-- the faculty represents one of the four world centers in the field of algebraic graph theory;
+- The faculty represents one of four world centres in the field of algebraic graph theory

-These accomplishments, amongst others, have made the faculty the most successful at the University of Primorska for several years.
-Scientific research productivity at the University is measured according to the following indicators: number of Sicris points, number of normalized WOS citations, number of SCI, SSCI and AHCI publications, number of publications in Nature and Science, research revenue from commercial sources and international scientific research projects, and the number of awards achieved from the Republic of Slovenia for scientific and research work.
+These accomplishments, amongst others, have made FAMNIT the most successful faculty at the University of Primorska for several years.
+Scientific research productivity at the University is measured according to the following indicators: number of Sicris points, number of normalized WOS citations, number of SCI, SSCI and AHCI publications, number of publications in Nature and Science, research revenue from commercial sources and international scientific research projects, and the number of awards received from the Republic of Slovenia for scientific and research work.

 Scientific and research success is also the reason for the faculty’s strong financial sustainability.
-The University of Primorska supports scientific research excellence financially by dividing a part of the overall budget among the member faculties on the basis of the above criteria.
+The University of Primorska supports excellence in scientific research by dividing a part of the overall budget among the member faculties on the basis of the above criteria.

 UP FAMNIT’s teaching and research staff grew considerably in 2016 after taking on professors and researchers from the Science and Research Centre of the University of Primorska (UP ZRS).
-The above mentioned, together with the acquisition of modern laboratory facilities at the first floor of the campus Livade in Izola in February 2016, gives an excellent basis for further development and research potential in breakthrough also in these areas of research.
+This, together with the acquisition of modern laboratory facilities at the first floor of the campus Livade in Izola in February 2016, establishes an excellent basis for further development and potential breakthroughs in these areas of research.

-UP FAMNIT will continue to work towards objectives and achieving its overall vision: we will try to double the number of scientific publications in international scientific journals (or among all university teachers achieve at least one), reaching, on average, at least two scientific publication yearly, to increase the share of scientific publications in the most high-profile international scientific journals, and achieve an extensive number of publications in scientific monographs at the most prestigious international publishers.
+UP FAMNIT will continue to work towards its objectives and achieving its overall vision: we will try to double the number of scientific publications in international scientific journals (or achieve at least one among all university teachers), reaching, on average, at least two scientific publications yearly, to increase the share of scientific publications in the most high-profile international scientific journals, and achieve an extensive number of publications in scientific monographs with the most prestigious international publishers.

 The faculty that breathes internationallytop

-UP FAMNIT is actively opening its pedagogical and scientific activity to the international community, including foreign students, professors and researchers.
-We do not only follow the trends of international cooperation, but we also contribute to their creation.
+UP FAMNIT actively opens its educational and scientific activities to the international community, including foreign students, professors and researchers.
+We not only follow the trends of international cooperation, but also contribute to their creation.
 In the last ten years, we have established friendships and collaborations with researchers and institutions from nearly 60 countries.
 As of our 10th anniversary, nearly 12% of the students enrolled in our study programmes are foreign students.
 Almost 11% of our teachers and researchers come from abroad.

-Our faculty’s extensive network of research links with foreign universities allows the UP FAMNIT to host a growing number visiting researchers each year (about 50, currently).
-Our teachers and researchers actively participate in international scientific meetings, even as keynote speakers, and they also lecture and do research at foreign universities as visiting professors and researchers.
+Our faculty’s extensive network of research links with foreign universities allows UP FAMNIT to host a growing number of visiting researchers each year (currently about 50).
+Our teachers and researchers actively participate in international scientific meetings, including as keynote speakers, and they also lecture and undertake research at foreign universities as visiting professors and researchers.
 Numerous joint scientific publications result from this active international network.

-We currently implement 31 bilateral projects, are involved in four Erasmus + projects and two projects co-financed by the Horizon 2020 programme, we coordinate two COST actions (COST = European Cooperation in Science and Technology), our researchers are involved also in 10 COST actions.
+We currently implement 31 bilateral projects, are involved in four Erasmus + projects and two projects co-financed by the Horizon 2020 programme.
+We coordinate two COST actions (COST = European Cooperation in Science and Technology), and our researchers are involved in 10 further COST actions.

 One of the faculty’s most important accomplishments is the international scientific journal, Ars Mathematica Contemporanea (AMC), published by the faculty in collaboration with the Society of Mathematicians, Physicists and Astronomers of Slovenia and the Institute of Mathematics, Physics and Mechanics from Ljubljana.
-In 2015 the journal ranked among the top quarter of journals in the field of mathematics with the highest impact (IF 0.985) factor.
-The journal has provided strong international recognition and helped to develop the faculty’s international network since its inception.
+In 2015, the journal ranked among the top quarter of journals in the field of mathematics with the highest impact factor (IF 0.985).
+Since its inception, the journal has provided strong international recognition and helped to develop the faculty’s international network.

 The faculty provides our students with a wide range of exchange programmes.
 Erasmus + provides students with the greatest mobility, and has been used successfully for exchanges with non-programme countries as well.
-We successfully draw funds from other programmes (bilateral grants, scholarships or other countries, the Erasmus Mundus scholarships (SUNBEAM programme), scholarship fund from the NFM and EEA financing mechanisms, etc.).
+We successfully draw funds from other programmes (bilateral grants, scholarships from other countries, the Erasmus Mundus scholarships - SUNBEAM programme, scholarship funds from the NFM and EEA financing mechanisms, etc.).
 Furthermore, we encourage student initiatives, especially when they independently find internships abroad.
-If their activities abroad have been properly coordinated within the enrolment study programme, they are recognized as fulfilled obligations after returning to Slovenia, these are recognized as part of their degree requirements.
+If their activities abroad have been properly coordinated within their UP study programme, after returning to Slovenia, these are recognized as part of their degree requirements.

-In recent years, there has been a steady increase in interest of foreigners to study with us.
-This is particularly notable for the study programme in mathematics and computer science, but there is more and more interest also for other courses.
-Thus, in the academic year 2016/17 91 foreigners, representing 12% of all students, are enrolled at UP FAMNIT.
+In recent years, there has been a steady increase of foreigners interested in studying with us.
+This is particularly notable in the study programme in mathematics and computer science, but there is also more and more interest for other courses.
+In the academic year 2016/17, 91 foreigners, representing 12% of all students, were enrolled at UP FAMNIT.

-The addition of a parallel programme in mathematics presented in English in the 2014/15 academic year was a key step towards broadening our internationalization efforts.
-In response to the growing interest among foreigners to study computer science at UP FAMNIT, an English language study programme will be offered beginning in in the 2017/18 academic year as well.
+The addition of a parallel programme in mathematics delivered in English in the 2014/15 academic year was a key step towards broadening our internationalization efforts.
+In response to the growing interest among foreigners in studying computer science at UP FAMNIT, an English language study programme will be offered beginning in the 2017/18 academic year.

-Faculty’s international integration was made possible in a large part thanks to the European Social Fund project “UP AND THE WORLD", which took place in the years 2014 and 2015.
-Over 18 months we hosted 198 lecturers from 37 countries, and 5 continents (Europe, North America, South America , Asia, Australia and Oceania), while 41 foreign lecturers participated in the study programme, others lectured at one of the 13 international conferences that we organized and were attended by over 800 participants.
+The faculty’s international integration was made possible in a large part thanks to the European Social Fund project “UP AND THE WORLD", which took place in the years 2014 and 2015.
+Over 18 months, we hosted 198 lecturers from 37 countries and 5 continents (Europe, North America, South America , Asia, Australia and Oceania).
+While 41 foreign lecturers participated in the study programme, others lectured at one of the 13 international conferences that we organized and which were attended by over 800 participants.

 |Study exchanges – incoming and outgoing||Bosnia and Herzegovina, Chile, Croatia, Czech Republic, Denmark, Finland, France, Germany, Hungary, India, Israel, Italy, Kazakhstan, Kosovo, Mexico, Nigeria, Norway, Poland, Portugal, Slovakia, Spain, Switzerland, Turkey, the United Kingdom, and the United States.|